 The nutshell version of this article

-Here is the entire 5,400 words of this article summed up in four statements of fewer than one hundred words:
+Here are the entire 5,400 words of this article summed up in four statements of fewer than one hundred words:

 1. In the ’60s, the RIAA Gold Record Award for albums was based solely on dollar amounts.